Our Verdict

 User Interface/Ease of Use

 Since the tread deck on the Tread does not fold when not in use, it is pretty much always ready to go.
-All you need to do to get started is turn on the power.
+To get started, simply turn on the power.
 The main power switch is located down by the power cord at the front of the tread, and there is a power button on the back of the screen that also powers the Tread on or off.
-Once turned on, you need to enter the Tread Lock passcode (you need to do this every time you turn it on or if it sits idle for more than 45 seconds), and then you can navigate the Peloton app.
-Choosing what class to follow is often the hardest part given the sheer number and variety of options, but the 23.8-inch HD touchscreen makes it fairly easy.
+Once turned on, you need to enter the Tread Lock passcode (which you must do every time you turn it on or if it remains idle for more than 45 seconds).
+Then, you can navigate the Peloton app.
+Choosing what class to follow is often the hardest part, given the sheer number and variety of options, but the 23.8-inch HD touchscreen makes it fairly easy.
 The screen has excellent touch sensitivity, and scrolling through the various classes is intuitive.
 Once you choose a class, it prompts you to connect Bluetooth accessories like headphones or heart rate monitors.
-It has front-facing speakers and rear-facing woofers with relatively good sound quality, and large volume control buttons on the right side of the screen.
+It features front-facing speakers and rear-facing woofers, offering relatively good sound quality, along with large volume control buttons located on the right side of the screen.
 I was a little disappointed that the screen didn't rotate like on the Bike+, which would make it easier to view the off-tread workouts.

-I think Peloton is on to something with their unique speed and incline adjustment knobs.
+We think Peloton is onto something with its unique speed and incline adjustment knobs.
 This is similar to the resistance adjustment knob on the Bike and Bike+, and a logical carryover from that design that will be familiar to Peloton users.
-These knobs are located on the handrails in an easy-to-reach location, and making increases to speed or incline is simple by rolling the knobs forward or back.
+These knobs are located on the handrails in an easy-to-reach position, and adjusting speed or incline is simple by rolling the knobs forward or backward.
 I'd argue that the knob design is far easier to use while running than pressing small buttons.
 Each click of the speed knob increases/decreases the speed by 0.1 mph, and larger changes to the speed can easily be made by rolling it further or pressing the button in the center of the knob for a jump of 1 mph.
 Similarly, the incline increases/decreases by 0.5% with every click, while pressing the center button increases it by 1%.

 Features

 The Tread is a well-designed machine that comes with all the necessary features, even in the “basics” version we purchased.
-Peloton also offers several Tread packages, Starter, and Ultimate, that come with additional things like a workout mat, dumbbells, heart rate bands, etc, for an additional fee.
+Peloton also offers several Tread packages, including Starter and Ultimate, that come with additional items like a workout mat, dumbbells, and heart rate bands, for an additional fee.
 After a May 2021 lawsuit and recall of the Tread+, it now features more safety features than most other models.

 One of the most obvious features of the Tread is its 23.8-inch HD touchscreen.
 The 1080p HD screen has impressive picture quality, is the primary user interface, and integrates with the Peloton app.
 It uses WiFi to connect to the app, plus it is Bluetooth 5.0 and ANT + enabled to connect to accessories like headphones and heart rate monitors.
 The screen is also home to front-facing stereo speakers and rear-facing woofers that have good sound quality, a USB-C port for charging your devices, as well as an 8-megapixel camera and microphone for video chatting with friends who are taking the same class you are.
 Below the screen between the handrails are two bottle holders with a small shelf in between for holding smaller items like a phone.
 Underneath the Tread, there are wheels at the front for rolling it across firm surfaces, and levelers at the back to keep it steady on uneven surfaces.

-Treadmills are inherently dangerous and accidents and injuries can certainly happen, but Peloton went out of their way to add safety features to the Tread.
-It has a 4-digit Tread Lock passcode that is required when it is turned on or after it sits idle for more than 45 seconds.
-It also has a sensor built in that detects activity on the tread, and it will stop and lock after 10 seconds of inactivity.
+Treadmills are inherently dangerous, and accidents and injuries can certainly happen, but Peloton went out of its way to add safety features to the Tread.
+It has a 4-digit Tread Lock passcode that is required when it is turned on or after it has been idle for more than 45 seconds.
+It also features a built-in sensor that detects activity on the tread, and it will stop and lock after 10 seconds of inactivity.
 A magnetic safety key with a string and clip can be attached to your clothes and will shut the treadmill down if it gets pulled from the handrail.
 Removing this safety key also renders the Tread inoperable, so you could hide it from your kids, for example, to keep it from being turned on.
-All of the classes include reminders to keep kids and pets away when in use, double knot your shoes, and remove the key when you're finished.
+All classes include reminders to keep kids and pets away when in use, double-knot your shoes, and remove the key when you're finished.

 Ease of Assembly

 When I purchased the Tread, delivery and assembly were included in the price.
-That was a nice luxury but given the option, I might assemble it myself for the several hundred dollar cost.
+That was a nice luxury, but given the option, I might assemble it myself for the several hundred dollars cost.
 Price aside, considering that assembly is done by Peloton's team, it tops the charts in this metric.
-All you need to do is clear a space for the delivery crew to assemble it, and the rest is done for you.
+All you need to do is clear a space for the delivery crew to assemble it, and the rest is taken care of for you.

 When you order the Tread, Peloton provides you with the earliest delivery dates.
 In my case, it was about a month from the day I ordered it, but this may vary depending on the number of orders they have and your proximity to one of their distribution hubs.
 Before your delivery, they will contact you to confirm the date and time.
-The delivery team shows up at your house, moves the Tread to the location you want it (which is great because it is HEAVY), then assembles it for you and makes sure it's working before they leave.
+The delivery team arrives at your house, moves the Tread to the desired location (which is great because it's heavy), then assembles it for you and ensures it's working properly before leaving.
 It doesn't get any easier than that.

 Storability